ASP.NET vs ASP.NET Core

 Are .NET Core and .NET Framework the Same?

 Similarly, as ASP.NET was broken down into a traditional .NET version and a newer Core edition, a classical .NET framework underwent the same transformation.
-This is why now developers see demand for two tools – .NET Core and .NET Framework
+This is why developers now see demand for two tools – .NET Core and .NET Framework

 What is the difference between the two?